OfficialDiLi/OfficialDiLi/README.md

 ## 💼 Projects
 🌐 **Portfolio**: Soon-to-be-launched under the name **YIMMIY1389**, a reflection of my growth in web design.
+  **SPSP Project** : A Student Projects Showcase Platform for Everyone.
 🍲 **JOT (Jollof Of Techies)**: A project with a Nigerian vibe to celebrate tech exploration.

 ---